esoltys/g1-ollama/README.md

 o1lama is experimental and being open sourced to help inspire the open source community to develop new strategies to produce o1-like reasoning.
 This is an experiment to show the power of prompting reasoning in visualized steps, not a comparison to or full replication of o1, which uses different techniques.
 Let's build!

-### Examples

-> [!IMPORTANT]
-> o1lama is not perfect, but it can perform significantly better than LLMs out-of-the-box.
-From initial testing, o1lama accurately solves simple logic problems 60-80% of the time that usually stump LLMs.
-However, accuracy has yet to be formally evaluated.
-See examples below.

-##### How many Rs are in strawberry?
+## Examples:

-Prompt: How many Rs are in strawberry?
+### How many 'R's are in the word strawberry?

-Result:
+O1lama gets the wrong answer, but tries to reason.
+It's interesting that it's blind to the 3rd "r" in Step 3.

 ![Strawberry example](examples/strawberry.png)

 ---

-Prompt: Which is larger, .9 or .11?
+### Which is larger, .9 or .11?

-Result:
+O1lama gets this one right.

 ![0.9 or 0.11 example](examples/math.png)